SAP-samples/teched2025-DA160/exercises/ex4/README.md

 ### Guided Tour
-<b>Start the tour [here](https://tour-viewer.platform.saleo.io/dd7619a5-ef6b-49b6-84d0-f6bac8477db9). </b> Explanations are provided below to help you understand the exercise.
+<b>Start the tour [here](https://tour-viewer.platform.saleo.io/dd7619a5-ef6b-49b6-84d0-f6bac8477db9). </b> Open the guided tour using the context menu and selecting Open link in new tab to stay keep the exercise page open.
+Explanations are provided below to help you understand the exercise.

 ### Explanations